-We believe the right move in any challenging situation is to bring human and AI reasoning into a structured relationship, enabling collaborative intelligence to emerge between a human user and a team of AI experts for getting results that are defensible, traceable and explainable.
+We believe the right move in any challenging situation is to bring human and AI reasoning into a structured relationship, enabling collaborative intelligence to emerge between a human user and a team of AI experts to produce results that are defensible, traceable and explainable.

 Our manifesto